-I can observe it over and over again.
+Personally, I can observe it over and over again.
 As soon as I get tense, Baloo starts to hyper.
-So I constantly remind myself to stay calm.
+So, I constantly remind myself to stay calm.
 This way we have made tremendous improvement.
 Baloo is now a much more even-tempered pup.

 Mental and physical stimulation

 This rule also applies if your dog has become hyper all of a sudden.
 As I’ve said before, it’s very well possible that he has accepted the lack of exercise but has had enough of the boredom now.
-It’ always worth trying a little more and to see what happens.
+It’s always worth to try a little more and see what happens.
 If nothing changes, try to cut it down.
-In case your pup really doesn’t get much physical exercise, scent games are always a good idea.
-So just try it!

 Give him a break!